Contractor Licensing

 Good to Know

-Construction Management as a service that oversees the management of construction activities on a given project is the exclusive purview of a licensed contractor!
+Construction Management as a service that oversees the management of construction activities on a given project is the exclusive purview of a licensed contractor or their W-2 employee!
 Construction Management cannot be performed by an unlicensed individual or entity.
 (CILB Declaratory Statement DS 2011-082)

-Don’t forget, you are required to display your contractor’s license number on all signage, proposals and contracts.
-State Statute 489 and St. Johns County Ordinance 2002-48 requires licensees to display their license number in any advertisement aired, circulated, displayed, distributed or marketed within the county that offers services of the contractor regulated by this Statute and Ordinance.
+Contractors, don’t forget, you are required to display your contractor’s license number on all signage, proposals and contracts.
+State Statute 489 and St. Johns County Ordinance 2002-48 requires licensees to display their license number in any advertisement aired, circulated, displayed, distributed or marketed within the county that offers services of the contractor regulated by Statute and Ordinance.

 Notice: All State Certified Contractors must register to operate in St. Johns County.